Skip to content

 Site identified

-The new site will be located on the former WWII Atcham Airfield, land which is currently used mainly for arable farming.
+The proposed site is on the former WWII Atcham Airfield, land which is currently used mainly for arable farming.
 The runway and some other buildings still remain, and we will be conserving and highlighting the history and archaeology of this area by carrying out remedial works to some of the surviving structures.

 Community focus